bduranvinet/SENTINEL-ed/README.md

 <img width="938" alt="image" src="https://github.com/user-attachments/assets/a1210f26-9913-42ac-83ec-beb863473ed0" />

 To make the results more accessible, if they are open as a text file, copy all the elements and paste them into Excel.
 This Excel file will be used in Step 5.
+Alternatively, you can also open it directly as an Excel file.

 An explanation of the most important values are given at [Understanding Output](Useful/Output-understanding.md)